This is how to go back to iOS 14.7 from iOS 14.7.1.

-If you are experiencing iOS 14.4.2 problems and you think moving your iPhone back to the previous version of iOS 14 could help, this guide will help you downgrade.
+If you are experiencing iOS 14.7.1 problems and you think moving your iPhone back to an older version of iOS 14 could help, this guide will help you downgrade.

 Most users will have a recent backup, but you may lose some items if you aren’t regularly backing up your photos and messages to iCloud.